svnm/css-skeleton/README.md

 ## modules

-You should include the font on the page as follows if you want Raleway as is used in CSS Skeleton's examples, or provide your own font.
+You should include the font on the page as follows if you want Raleway as is used in CSS Skeleton's examples:

 ```html
 <link href='//fonts.googleapis.com/css?family=Raleway:400,300,600' rel='stylesheet' type='text/css'>